 Know Your Risk Tolerance

 Determining your particular risk management philosophy is the first step in creating suitable Order Rules.
-In the same way that every eCommerce business is unique, each individual merchant has their own level of risk tolerance.
+In the same way that every eCommerce business is unique, each individual business has its own level of risk tolerance.
 This can be dictated by the industry you’re in, previous susceptibility to fraud, and your personal comfort level.

 For example, a merchant who sells inexpensive T-shirts to a niche customer base might have fewer issues with fraud than a merchant who sells expensive gemstone jewelry.
-The former may feel confident creating a blanket Order Rule to approve low-risk orders, whereas the latter may feel safer implementing more guarded Order Rules to verify customers’ identities.
+The former may feel confident creating a blanket Order Rule to approve low-risk orders, whereas the latter may feel safer implementing verification steps before approving orders of any risk level.

-- Negative List: Next should come any Order Rules that block orders from bad customers. negative list rules will automatically cancel orders placed by known fraudsters or other users who have previously given you trouble.
+- Negative List: Next should come any Order Rules that cancel orders placed by bad customers.
+Negative List rules will automatically cancel orders placed by known fraudsters or other users who have previously given you trouble.

-- Verification: Once your positive and negative list Order Rules have either approved or cancelled certain customers’ orders, verification rules should initiate the Customer Verification process for remaining orders that meet specified criteria.
+- Verification: Once your Positive and Negative List rules have either approved or cancelled known customers’ orders, Verification rules should initiate the Customer Verification process for any remaining orders that meet specified criteria.
 Rather than verifying all customers, we recommend running Customer Verification on orders that fall into a grey area: too suspicious to approve outright, but not suspicious enough to immediately cancel.

 - Everything Else: Any other Order Rules not listed above should come last in the Order Rule hierarchy.
-If you have any blanket Order Rules that automatically approve or cancel orders based on risk level, place them at the very end of your order processing workflow to prevent them from interfering with any rules that precede them.
+If you have any blanket Order Rules that automatically approve or cancel orders based on risk level, be sure to place them at the very end of your order processing workflow to prevent them from interfering with any preceding rules.